marioortizmanero/polybar-pulseaudio-control/README.md

 ## Usage

-The full usage in case you want to modify the script above, or want to use it for different reasons:
+Here are all the available actions, in case you want to modify the module above, or want to use it for different reasons:

 ```
-❯ bash pulseaudio-control.bash --help
 Usage: pulseaudio-control.bash ACTION

 Actions: